MaximKuznecov123/GenshinFindAchieves/README.md

 # GenshinFindAchieves
 Program which can find all your unachieved secret Wonders of the World achieves in <b>Genshin Impact</b>.

 Run FindGenshinAchieves.exe with administrator rights.
-Other instructions in program